mohitdubey132/house-selling-and-price-prediction/README.md

 ## GOALS
    1. Our goal is to make easy for house buyers to contect to Broker.
    2.   customers can select there future home a at a place where multiple Brokers represnting then.
-   3. Or get estimation for there dream house
+   3. Or get estimation price for there dream house